daily-co/daily-python/docs/src/index.rst

 .. note::

    This SDK is in pre-beta.
-This means that the API might change before we the official release.
+This means that the API might change before the official release.

 .. _Daily: https://daily.co
 .. _numpy: https://numpy.org